nsriniva/lambda-ds-3-prep/as-is/sprint-2.md

    + DB Management SQL (CREATE DATABASE, CREATE TABLE, INSERT INTO, ETC.)
    + SQLite Python (connections, cursor, queries, etc).

-Next Class:

 ## [Class 6 - SQL for Analysis](https://learn.lambdaschool.com/ds/module/recSdx6IFkDxqgxGb/)

+a.k.a admin and programmatic sql

+> Objectives:
+>   + Install pgAdmin, and then follow the instructions to connect to ElephantSQL.
-> Challenge: Write a Python function to generate random data for insertion, and execute it in a loop in order to generate and insert a large quantity of data.
+>   + Write a Python function to generate random data for insertion, and execute it in a loop in order to generate and insert a large quantity of data.

-   + DB Management SQL (CREATE DATABASE, CREATE TABLE, INSERT INTO, ETC.)
+   + DB Management SQL (CREATE DATABASE, CREATE TABLE, INSERT INTO, DELETE, ETC.)
-   + PG Python (connections, cursor, queries, etc).
+   + PG Python w/ psycopg (connections, cursor, queries, etc.)

+Goal: ETL insert rows

 ## [Class 7 - NoSQL and Document-Oriented Databases](https://learn.lambdaschool.com/ds/module/rec3JRFsRH2yeALwS/)